 We started the trek after breakfast at 9 AM and reached the top in about 1.5 hours, stopping to take pictures and leisurely enjoying the surrounding breathtaking scenery.

-I was enthralled by the magical world created by light mist around us, and simply wished to stay on the spot forever.
+I was enthralled by the magical world created by the slight mist around us, and simply wished to stay on the spot forever.

 We enjoyed the panoramic view of the villages, other forts around and took more pictures to document our amazing time in this spectacular place.
 We trekked down in about 45 minutes.